PD & Instruction

 Making the Most of Home–Teacher Communication

-Home–teacher communication can be stressful.
+Home–teacher communication can be difficult.
 This session provides tips to help you develop and promote a working partnership with families prior to parent–teacher conferences, review different types of conferences, assist you with strategies to use during the conference itself, and provide ideas for sustained family contact and engagement throughout the year.
-You will also learn valuable approaches for handling conferences where student misbehavior or challenging parents are a factor, with lots of time built in for discussion and perhaps even some role-playing.
+You will also learn valuable approaches to handling conferences where student misbehavior or challenging parents are a factor, with lots of time built in for discussion and perhaps even some role-playing.

 Active Listening Skills: Strategies for All Grade Levels